Jump to

 The two touching surfaces will either in some way be moving in the same direction, or in some way will be moving in opposite directions

-This would cause the strand particles that are touched by the electric field particle, to either stretch out, or to compress up
+This could perhaps cause the strand particles that are touched by the electric field particle, to either stretch out, or to compress up

 Causing an imbalance in the circular movement of the strand particles in the torus shaped particle